Last Updated: 21 August 2014

 According to the rules of the Arrangement, two groups of countries are not classified.
 The first group is not classified for administrative purposes and is comprised of very small countries that do not generally receive official export credit support.
 For such countries, Participants are free to apply the country risk classification which they deem appropriate.

 The second group of countries is comprised of High Income OECD countries and other High Income Euro-zone countries.
-Transactions involving obligors in these countries (and any countries classified in Category 0) are subject to the market pricing disciplines set out in Article 24c) and Annex XIII of the Arrangement.
+Transactions involving obligors in these countries (and any countries classified in Category 0) are subject to the market pricing disciplines set out in Article 24c) and Annex XI of the Arrangement.

 All other countries (and a limited number of supranational multilateral/regional financial institutions) are classified into one of eight categories (0-7) through the application of a two-step methodology: